How to SalesForce

 Custom Code Integration

-For specific use cases, you might need to write custom Apex code.
+For specific use cases, you might need a custom Apex code.
 Apex provides classes like HttpRequest and HttpResponse for making HTTP callouts to external services.

 Example: Making an HTTP Callout in Apex